Babayaga069/ds_project/Vorbereitung/Themes.md

 - To what extent is voting behavior intergenerationally transmitted between parents and their children?
 - To what extent does parental occupation influence the occupational outcomes of their children in adulthood?

-Eurostat API (SDMX / JSON-stat / CSV)
+#### Usable APIs:

-- Einkommen, Bildung, Arbeitsmarkt, Urban-Rural, Housing/Prices in EU inkl.
+Eurostat API -> Einkommen, Bildung, Arbeitsmarkt, Urban-Rural, Housing/Prices in EU inkl.
 Deutschland.

-Destatis GENESIS-Online API (Deutschland)

-- Bundesländer/Regionen, Einkommen, Bildung, Demografie

-OECD API (SDMX)

-- Life satisfaction / well-being, plus Einkommen & Bildung in vielen Ländern.
+Destatis GENESIS-Online API (Deutschland) -> Bundesländer/Regionen, Einkommen, Bildung, Demografie OECD API (SDMX) -> Life satisfaction / well-being, plus Einkommen & Bildung in vielen Ländern.

-## Gaming
+### Gaming
 - How do major content updates influence player engagement and Twitch streaming popularity in competitive multiplayer games?
 - Are there major differences between game genres regarding the influence on streaming engagement and community growth over the past 10 years?
 - To what extend do monitazation-models of games relate to player population size and average play time among smaller indie games since 2018?
 - How does the age of a game relate to its long-term player retention and streaming presence?
 - How do major game publishers differ in terms of average player counts and engagement across their released titles?
 - How much do seasonal Steam sales influence short-term increases in player counts, game popularity and player engagement?
 - How strongly do genre, platform availability, and publisher reputation predict player engagement and streaming popularity across different release periods?
 - In which range do multiplayer-focused games differ from single-player games in converting initial Twitch hype into sustained player retention?

-- What game lifecycle patterns emerge when comparing games based on the launch hype, peak player count and long-term retention duration
+- What game lifecycle patterns emerge when comparing games based on the launch hype, peak player count and long-term retention duration [ what is lifecycle?]

-Usable APIs:
+#### Usable APIs:

-Twitch API -> usable to get popularity and player engagement stats over certain time periods

-Steam API -> usable to get diverse statistics about player engagement and player counts over certain time periods, especially regarding events and details about
+Twitch API -> usable to get popularity and player engagement stats over certain time periods Steam API -> usable to get diverse statistics about player engagement and player counts over certain time periods, especially regarding events and details about
 RAWG.io API -> usable to get additional metadata about games over certain time periods